How It All Began

 In my blog, I also incorporate various photos from my travels, using them in the different reviews and photo essays I compile on local places, festivals, restaurants/cafes and markets in my country, South Africa – with a particular focus on Cape Town.

 My goal is simple: to do what I love (travel writing and adventuring), whenever I can – and in so doing, help my readers to discover new and wonderful places, adventures and travel tales.
+Along the way, I invite local and international travellers and bloggers to share their thoughts with my readers and provide inspired travel tips!

 I hope you will enjoy being a part of my journey.

 “I don’t think I have ever read such a well-written, comprehensive and professional review of an event.
-And it is unfortunately, most unusual these days, to host trade and media guests who are as appreciative and complimentary as you. :).” – Posy Hazell, co-owner of Hazell PR.
+And it is unfortunately, most unusual these days, to host trade and media guests who are as appreciative and complimentary as you.” – Posy Hazell, co-owner of Hazell PR.
 (August 2015).

 “Thank you for the great review.
 We will def stay in touch.
 Let me know if you require anything else from our side, and feel free to visit again.“ – Marius Basson, CEO of Manic Global (April 2016).